The Turning Point (1983 film): Production and distribution

-The Turning Point premiered on 20 January 1984 and was widely released in East Germany on the day after.
+The Turning Point premiered on 20 January 1984 and was widely released in East Germany the following day.
 The film was widely praised by the East German press, with Neues Deutschland declaring the film "a testament to the friendship between the People's Republic of Poland and East Germany".
 The Polish reaction was very negative and the depiction of the Polish army wrongly accusing a German of war crimes was perceived as anti-Polish.
 Both the Polish actors in the film and Polish representatives boycotted the premiere of the film.
-The controversy also resulted in a withdrawal of the film from the Berlin International Film Festival, where it was originally planned to be screened and was expected to successfully compete for the awards.
-Despite the controversy the film became the top-grossing film of 1983 in East Germany and was released in West Germany to mixed reviews in spring 1984.
+The controversy also resulted in the withdrawal of the film from the Berlin International Film Festival, where it was originally planned to be screened and was expected to successfully compete for the awards.
+Despite the controversy, the film became the top-grossing film of 1983 in East Germany and was released in West Germany to mixed reviews in spring 1984.

 Awards and honors

 Director Frank Beyer, screenwriter Wolfgang Kohlhaase and the main actor Sylvester Groth were awarded the Heinrich-Greif-Preis in 1984.
 The Heinrich-Greif Preis was an East German award for film and television productions, named after the German actor Heinrich Greif.
 The Association of Film and Television Employees (Verband der Film- und Fernsehschaffenden) awarded the critics award of the section theory and film critic in the categories Best Film and Best Actor (Sylvester Groth) in 1983.
 At the East German National Feature Film Festival in Karl-Marx-Stadt in 1984 the film won the Findling Award and awards in the categories Best Director (Frank Beyer), Best Script (Wolfgang Koohlaase), Best Editing (Rita Hiller), Best Production Design (Alfred Hirschmeier) and Best Young Actor (Sylvester Groth).

 Internationally, The Turning Point was screened at the 40th Venice International Film Festival in 1983.
-The film was also chosen as East Germany's official submission to the 56th Academy Awards for Best Foreign Language Film, but did not manage to receive a nomination.
+The film was also chosen as East Germany's official submission to the 56th Academy Awards for Best Foreign Language Film, but did not receive a nomination.